 Now, more than ever, the choices available in your grocery’s dairy aisle might be just a bit overwhelming.
 Do you choose the red cap or the blue cap, the organic or the regular, chocolate, lactose free, or dairy-free?
 And that’s just fluid milk – let’s not even talk about all the yogurt options (we’ll do that in another post altogether)!

 Let’s jump right in and start with cap colors and milk fat percentages.
-Contrary to popular belief, there is not a universal cap color for whole, 2 percent, 1 percent and skim milks – milk cap colors vary from brand to brand.
+Contrary to popular belief, there is not a universal cap color for whole, 2%, 1% and skim milks – milk cap colors vary from brand to brand.
 Second, the milk percentage is equal to the amount of fat in the milk by weight.

 When it comes to organic milk, in terms of quality and nutrition, there is no difference between organic and regular milk.
 Strict government standards ensure that both regular and organic milk are wholesome, safe and nutritious.
 Organic dairy foods must meet the requirements of the United States Department of Agriculture’s National Organic Program.
 The difference lies in farm management practices.

 What about chocolate milk?
 Nutritious doesn’t have to be boring!
 Chocolate milk strikes the perfect balance between good nutrition and good fun, and delivers nutrients many kids and adults fall short on.
 Whether you are looking for a nutrient-rich choice after exercise, or a great tasting beverage with all the nutrition of white milk, pour one more.

 Even if you are lactose intolerant, many options exist that allow you to enjoy the benefits of milk.
 Lactose-free milk might be the solution you are looking for.
 Lactose-free milk is regular milk – it has the same nine essential nutrients, just without the lactose.
 Lactose-free milk tastes slightly sweeter than regular milk because the lactose has been broken down into its two simple sugars.
 Lactose-free milk is a great choice for people with lactose intolerance and it comes in a variety of options, including chocolate.